sansomlab/tenx/docs/AlignedExample.md

 saveRDS(immune.combined, "immune.combined.rds")
 ```

-The pipeline was then configured and run as follows:
+pipeline_seurat.py was then configured and run as follows:

 ```
 # (from a bash shell)
+# $align_path is the directory containing the "immune.combined.rds" file.
 mkdir seurat_aligned_example
 cd seurat_aligned_example
 mkdir aligned.seurat.dir